eteeselink/react-react/README.md

 Slides for a talk about React, partially made with React.

+I could just publish them online, but where's the fun in that?
+Do the following simple cross-platform steps to get a feel:

 Setup
 -----
 Get Node.js and then run `npm install` in the root directory.